-- 51. The rules in sections 82KZME and 82KZMF of the ITAA 1936 apply, subject to the exceptions in section 82KZME, where expenditure is incurred in relation to a 'tax shelter' arrangement for the doing of a thing that is not to be wholly done within the expenditure year. - 52.
-For the purposes of section 82KZME of the ITAA 1936, 'agreements' are broadly defined to include an entire arrangement of which a contract may form part.
-Under subsection 82KZME(4) of the ITAA 1936, the relevant 'agreement' includes all the contractual arrangements and activities associated with the participation in a Fund, including the financing and management arrangements. - 53.
-Exception 1, as contained in subsection 82KZME(5) of the ITAA 1936, applies to exclude the interest deductible under section 8-1 incurred on borrowings under the Limited Recourse Investment Loan, from the operation of section 82KZMF of the ITAA 1936 as: - the documents and facts described in the scheme at paragraphs 19 to 32 of this Ruling establish that Investors have fixed entitlements to all of the income and capital of the Fund.
-Therefore, the prepaid interest deductible under section 8-1 is incurred in respect of money borrowed to acquire units in a widely held unit trust as described in subparagraph 82KZME(5)(b)(iii) of the ITAA 1936;
+40. The rules in sections 82KZME and 82KZMF of the ITAA 1936 apply, subject to the exceptions in section 82KZME, where expenditure is incurred in relation to a 'tax shelter' arrangement for the doing of a thing that is not to be wholly done within the expenditure year.

+41. For the purposes of section 82KZME of the ITAA 1936, 'agreements' are broadly defined to include an entire arrangement of which a contract may form part.
+Under subsection 82KZME(4), the relevant 'agreement' is all the contractual arrangements and activities associated with the participation in a Fund, including the financing and management arrangements.
+42. Exception 1, as contained in subsection 82KZME(5) of the ITAA 1936, applies to exclude the interest deductible under section 8-1 of the ITAA 1997 incurred on borrowings under the Full Recourse Investment Loan, from the operation of section 82KZMF of the ITAA 1936 as:

-- the Investor can reasonably expect to obtain trust income from the investment; - the Investor will not obtain any other kind of assessable income from the investment, except for capital gains; and - all aspects of the scheme will be conducted at arm's length. - 54.
-Deductibility of expenditure must therefore be considered under the prepayment rules outlined in paragraphs 55 to 60 of this Ruling.
+- the documents and facts described in the scheme at paragraphs 17 to 29 of this Ruling establish that Investors have fixed entitlements to all of the income and capital of the Fund.
+Therefore, the prepaid interest deductible under section 8-1 is incurred in respect of money borrowed to acquire units in a widely held unit trust as described in subparagraph 82KZME(5)(b)(iii) of the ITAA 1936; - the Investor can reasonably expect to obtain trust income from the investment; - the Investor will not obtain any other kind of assessable income from the investment, except for capital gains; and - all aspects of the scheme are at arm's length.

+43. Deductibility of expenditure must therefore be considered under the prepayment rules outlined in paragraphs 44 to 49 of this Ruling.